 Melvin Bray is an Emmy® award-winning storyteller, writer, educator and social entrepreneur who resides with his wife, three kids, two dogs and innumerable worms in the West End neighborhood of southwest Atlanta, Georgia.
 He is an active member of multiple vanguard networks working to cultivate more sustainable approaches to a life of faith, including Faith Forward and the Wild Goose Festival.
 He is co-editor of the recently published Faith Forward: A Dialogue on Children, Youth & a New Kind of Christianity (Woodlake Publishing, 2013) and coordinating author of The Stories in which We Find Ourselves.
-Through gardening, neighboring, storytelling and convening, Melvin loves to help people pursue collaborative relationships in which they thrive.
+Through gardening, neighboring, storytelling and convening, Melvin loves to help people of goodwill pursue collaborative relationships in which they thrive.